Vtcha/ezleague/README.md

 - Sidebar recent twitter tweets
 - Fix setup files function

-ezLeague 3.0 is on track to be released the weekend of August 29th - 31st.
-Stay up to date with release notes and posts at http://www.mdloring.com.

-ezLeague 3.0 is currently in development and is slated to have a stable beta release by the end of August. progress updates will be posted on http://www.mdloring.com. this new version is being 100% re-written, and should be a massive improvement to the past version. thank you for all of the feedback and suggestions i have received since starting this project.

 #ezLeague v2.x
 The previous ezLeague v2.x can still be downloaded from here: http://www.mdloring.com/ezleague-v2.zip , but no future updates will be released for it (except for maybe some sort of v2.0 to 3.0 upgrade)